ben-shepherd/twitterAutoRetweeter/README.md

         'badword',
         'another bad word'
     ],

+Tweets containing these users will not be retweeted
+Matches: id, id_str, screen_name

+    blacklist_users: [

+    ],

 The bot includes an auto follower which will follow anyone who follows you.
 This can be configured and disabled below.

 Package by @pilwon [Click here for more information](https://github.com/pilwon/node-twitter-autofollow-bot)